SidharthaDR/CB-help/readme.md

 Three Subjects were covered from JavaScript, from document.
 Numbered and listed below as per document.
+Numbers in Markdown are continious, actual numbers are 9, 11 and 13.

 9. JavaScript Strings: